How to Grade Pokemon Cards

 Surface

 Look for scratches, print lines, and any other imperfections.
 Use a magnifying glass and a bright light to examine the surface thoroughly.
-If your card has a scratch or a print line, that will land you a PSA 9 even if everything else is perfect about the card.
-If it has excessive scratches or multiple print lines, that may ding it more than one point.
+If your card has a scratch or a prominent print line, that will land you a 9 even if everything else is perfect about the card.
+If it has excessive scratches or multiple print lines, that will ding it more than one point.
 Take a look at the tabbed examples below on what to look for in the holo part of the card.

 This Machamp got a big ol’ vertical print line running up it ☹

 Look for Horizontal or Vertical print lines.
 They look like a perfectly straight line that goes the full length of the holo layer.
 Most of these are from the wheels that move the sheets through the printing process.
+This will hurt your grade with PSA but oddly enough other companies like CGC care less about this imperfection.
+If the line isn’t dead center and is more at the top or bottom, that can also sway the grader opinion.

 Excessively damaged cards can sometimes be graded as “Authentic” but also can be rejected as “Not gradable” if parts of the card are missing or it is not identifiable.